Cinema and Media Arts (CNMA)

 Restriction(s): Must be Undergraduate Level.

-CNMA 315 - Editing for Film and Television Credits 3
+CNMA 315 - Intermediate Editing Credits 3

 Prerequisite(s): CNMA 240, CNMA 245.